 Learning about and creating music is fantastic for children’s brains (and souls!).
 Whether it’s something small, like musical shakers or toy guitars, or a larger investment, like a keyboard or real guitar, give the gift of music to your kids.

 Do you have a budding Picasso?
-Encourage those skills with some quality art supplies.
+Encourage those skills with some quality art supplies and/or classes.

 17. Kids’ furniture